What Is a Quant Finance Solver?

 Cons

-- A relatively new brand in the specialized quant finance space
+- A newer brand in the established quant finance space

 Who They're For